gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-javascript/ts.md

 For help, see: https://nodejs.org/en/docs/inspector
 ```

-Here is an example of a session with chrome:
+Here is a screenshot of a session with chrome after visiting `chrome://inspect`:

 ![](/images/debugging-ts-with-chrome.png)